 Rytr is one of the most budget-friendly tools on this list.
 That said, it’s a lean AI content generator, not a full autoblogging platform, but it can still play a role in a lean blogging setup.

 I see it as a fast drafting partner.
 It helps me get words on the page, then I handle edits to the structure, SEO-optimization, and publishing in my CMS.
-It doesn’t do full AI SEO-optimization like with our SEO Reports, so Rytr does take me much longer to get my content actually ready for driving traffic.
+It doesn’t have a full SEO optimization layer, so Rytr typically takes longer to get content actually ready for driving traffic.

 How Rytr can fit into a lean blogging workflow